LEEClab/MSBuffer/README.md

 LSCorridors was developed and is maintained by the [Spatial Ecology and Conservation Lab](http://leec.eco.br) (LEEC), at Universidade Estadual Paulista, Rio Claro, SP, Brazil.

 The repository has 3 folders:

-- [	MSBuffer_v1_0_stable: here you can find the main MSBuffer stable script, as well as scripts for testing MSBuffer.
+- [	MSBuffer_v1_00_code: here you can find the main MSBuffer stable script, as well as the ArcGIS toolbox itself.
 - [ old_versions: old versions of the code (before package release).
-- [ DB_demo: maps and data for testing and tutorials.
+- [ Data_test: maps and data for testing and tutorials.

 ## How to use